 I think daily activity levels are probably the biggest determinant in tolerance to carbs.
 In American cities where walking is required or more convenient than driving, like New York, people are generally healthier, slimmer, and longer-lived.
 Things are changing, though.
 In 1989, 65% of Chinese performed heavy labor on a daily basis.
 By 2000, that proportion had dropped to 50% – still far more than in Western nations, but the downward trend is clear.
 You’ll notice on that same page that the proportion of overweight children also increased by the year 2000.

 Traditional Asian food is highly nutritious.
 Go to a Vietnamese noodle house and the signature dish is pho, a big bowl of homemade beef marrow bone broth, tripe, tendons, brisket, and rice noodles.
 Go to a real Thai restaurant and get bone broth soup with cubes of pork blood, greens, rice noodles, and a duck egg.
 Go to a Chinese restaurant and get sauteed (alas, in soybean or corn oil these days) pork kidneys with Chinese broccoli and rice on the side.
 Go to a Japanese restaurant and get wild caught salmon eggs rolled with seaweed and rice, mackerel sashimi, and some fermented miso soup with kelp strips.
 Go to Korean barbecue and eat a dozen different kinds of kimchi, grilled short ribs, beef tongue, and liver all wrapped in lettuce, with rice on the side.
-In all these foods, rice is present, but so are real bone broth, fresh meat, fermented cabbage, offal, and vegetables.
+In all these foods, rice is present, but so are the benefits of real bone broth (with its collagen content), fresh meat, fermented cabbage, offal, and vegetables.
 The presence of rice does not invalidate or negate the presence of every other nutrient.

 Of course, that’s restaurant food.
 If you want to get an idea of how Asian folks cook at home, go to their supermarkets and note what people are buying.
 It’s not as fancy or flavorful, but it’s just as nutritious.
 Stand by the register and you’ll see twenty kinds of whole fish; live oysters, mussels, clams, crabs, snails, and sea urchins; a pig’s entire digestive tract; buckets of chicken feet; bags full of strange leafy green things and exotic vegetables like bitter melon; all sorts of herbs, roots, and teas; fermented, pickled foods; a dozen different kinds of root vegetable; and yes, rice.
 If you want to isolate the rice from that list of nutrient-dense offerings and say “What about that?” be my guest, but not me.
-I’ll be admiring the handsome beef foot oozing collagen and marrow and imagining all the wonderful dishes it could make (while I mentally compare the contents of shopping carts in Asian markets to the contents of shopping carts in standard American grocery stores… guess who wins).
+I’ll be admiring the handsome beef foot oozing healthy collagen and marrow and imagining all the wonderful dishes it could make (while I mentally compare the contents of shopping carts in Asian markets to the contents of shopping carts in standard American grocery stores… guess who wins).

 Before recently, Asians ate less refined sugar and used animal fats for cooking.
 Sugar intake is rising now, of course, and cooking oils made from corn and soybean have largely replaced lard and tallow, but rice in the context of a low-sugar, no-HFCS (remember, the oft-cited 55/45 fructose/glucose breakdown for HFCS is highly misleading and actually quite often incorrect), low-vegetable oil, nose-to-tail nutrient-dense diet is (or was) acceptable.
 You can’t reduce a food down to its constituent parts and focus on, say, the bit of fructose in a blueberry and then condemn the entire berry because of it.
 Similarly, you can’t reduce a diet down to a single constituent food and condemn – or praise – it based on that single food.
 You have to look at the entire picture, and the Asian diet is largely a nutritious one.